-§ Best of · Updated May 2026
+§ Best of · Updated July 2026

 AI coding has split into two camps: tab-complete that understands your file, and agents that understand your repo.
 The picks below are tested on real codebases (not toy projects) and ranked by what experienced engineers actually keep paying for.
+This page covers in-editor assistants — autocomplete and chat-in-editor tools.
+For autonomous, multi-step agents that take tickets and open PRs, see our best AI coding agents list.

 § The picks